 First we must define what radical acceptance is and what it is not.
 There are different kinds to be used at different times in our lives.
 We also need to establish when it's healthy and when it's not.
 Radical acceptance is NOT approval of what happened.
 It's not allowing or tolerating abuse.
 It's not allowing others to perpetuate harm and saying, "oh that's just how they are.
 I just have to get used to it."
 That's actually the antithesis of healthy acceptance.

 Radical acceptance is about admitting and acknowledging what is happening.
 It is accepting the facts as real.
 It is accepting my truth over the made up nonsensical deceit of my dark triad narcissistic parents' gaslit world of fantasy.
 If abuse is happening in the now, accepting means acknowledging to safe people what you're being subjected to.
 It's about getting out and safe.
-It's about saying NO. It's NOT doing the 6 ex's I used to do: excuse, explain away, exempt (them from consequences) exonerate and expunge.
-Accepting is not excepting (making exceptions for their hurtful behavior).
+It's about saying NO. It's NOT doing the 6 ex's I used to do: excuse, explain away, except (make exceptions for their bad behavior) exempt (them from consequences) exonerate and expunge.

 They do all that for themselves already.
 They conned me into thinking that the rules of fair play, family, morality only applied to me.
-They were exempt.
-I was trying to live in the normal world while my life was very unnatural and abnormal.
-I obeyed the unsafe, unhealthy rules they shoved on me and said were God's will, while no one obeyed God and took care of me.
-I made myself crazy giving and giving good thinking they would give back.
+They could be as immoral, unfair and un-family like as they wanted.
+They were exempt from all I was held to.
+I was expected to behave by normal standards when my life was very unnatural and abnormal.
+I obeyed the unsafe, unhealthy rules they shoved on me and said were God's will, while no one obeyed God nor took care of me.
+I made myself crazy giving good and thinking they would give good back.
 And they didn't because dark triads don't give, they take.
+I carried all that on my back into adulthood.
+I kept beating my head against a wall, trying to figure out what was wrong with me.
 It nearly killed me.
-But I never understood the connection to childhood trauma.
+But I never understood the connection to childhood trauma till I was almost 60.

-So now, as an adult, radical acceptance looks a little different.
-And in some ways the same.
+Now that I've pried my hands off my eyes and am letting myself see the connection, radical acceptance means trusting what I see.
+Believing that they actually did the awful things I'm allowing myself to recall.
 Accepting means acknowledging that it happened and that my version is the truth, not their gaslighting one.
 It isn't okay, it just is.
 And that's an important distinction to make.
 Because approval of their abuse has always been easy for me.
 Rolling over and taking it as my due is a cinch.

 What doesn't come naturally is holding them accountable.
-Their gaslighting and lies were so convincing.
+Body-blocking and buffering them from consequences is what feels normal.
+Their gaslighting that I was responsible for them, was so convincing.
 And I was schooled in self-doubt and shame from birth.
-Saying what they did is unthinkable disloyalty.
+Saying what they did feels like unthinkable disloyalty.
 Saying that it was wrong goes against everything I know.
 Just writing this blog is new, scary and uncharted territory for me.
 It's been 60 years in the making.
 My M.O. was biting my tongue, keeping secrets, humoring, placating my perpetrators.

 But that's precisely why it's so important to do it now.
 As uncomfortable as it is, I must accept (acknowledge) what I've been through.
 And then I need to do what I should have been able to do as a kid but couldn't.
 I need to get out.
 I need to say NO to any more abuse.
 I can't go back and change what happened and I'm sorry to all my younger selves for that.
 I can't prevent 4 y/o from being left alone, 6 y/o from all the endangerment, 8 y/o from medical neglect and parentification, 10 y/o me from sexual abuse, 11 y/o from exploitation and deceitful blaming, 13 y/o from inappropriate expectations of servanthood, 16 y/o from being kicked out of the house, etc, etc.

-But I can stop the now me from experiencing any more.
+But I can stop the now me and all the gals in my head from experiencing any more.
 I owe it to us all.

 No comments: